Overview

 Paul Dekker, Tilburg University

-Angela M. Eikenberry, University of Nebraska at Omaha
+Angela Eikenberry, University of Connecticut

 Grzegorz Ekiert, Harvard University